-Nineteen seventy saw a number of performers at Woodstock.
-The previous year reaped the benefits of their participation, thanks to the release of the documentary film in March and its soundtrack in May.
+Nineteen seventy saw a number of the performers at Woodstock the previous year reap the benefits of their participation, thanks to release of the documentary film in March and its soundtrack in May.
 Among them were Crosby, Stills, Nash & Young (“Woodstock”), Santana (“Evil Ways”), and Joe Cocker (“Cry Me A River”).

 On the soul side, Sly & The Family Stone and The Temptations continued to mine the funky groove, while other Motown label mates of The Tempts — including Diana Ross, Stevie Wonder, Rare Earth, and The Supremes — sold strongly, as well.

 But Motown’s hottest 45 after “I Want You Back” was the incendiary protest anthem “War” by Edwin Starr.

 “War” caught the mood of anti-war protesters who were stunned and angered by the ongoing escalation of America’s involvement in Vietnam and specifically the killing of four college students by US National Guardsmen at Kent State University on May 4.
 One month after the shooting, Crosby, Stills, Nash & Young responded with their heartfelt “Ohio,” which quickly became a protest anthem.